ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_topics/learning_strategies.md

 6. Learning by *self-explaining*: explaining the concepts to yourself out loud just have you've read or heard them.
-7. Learning by *teaching*: explaining the concepts to another student just have you've read or heard them.
+7. Learning by *teaching*: explaining the concepts to another student just as you've read or heard them.
 8. Learning by *enacting*: acting out the ideas you've just read or heard with some kind of movement, skit, or dialogue.